Hildebrando-Viana-Matos/shopping_cart_ignite/README.md

 <hr>

 ## About The Project
-<p>Welcome to the dtmoney project.
+<p>Welcome to the shopping_cart_ignite project.
 This is a shopping cart system, where the user selects the products and the application adds the product to the cart and automatically calculates the final price.
 I did this project at Rocketseat Ignite Bootcamp.</p>

 ### Built With
 I used some web technologies in order to train:mortar_board::